Workplace wellness: Impact

 According to Healthy Workforce 2010 and beyond, a joint effort of the US Partnership for Prevention and the US Chamber of Commerce, organizations need to view employee health in terms of productivity rather than as an exercise in health care cost management.
 The emerging discipline of Health and Productivity Management (HPM) has shown that health and productivity are "inextricably linked" and that a healthy workforce leads to a healthy bottom line.
 There is now strong evidence that health status can impair day-to-day work performance (e.g., presenteeism) and have a negative effect on job output and quality.
 Current recommendations for employers are not only to help its unhealthy population become healthy but also to keep its healthy population from becoming sick.
 Employers are encouraged to implement population-based programs including health risk appraisals and health screenings in conjunction with targeted interventions.

-However, a large and growing body of research shows that workplace wellness has far more deleterious effects on employee health than benefits, and that there are no savings whatsoever.
-Indeed, the most recent winner of the industry's award for the best program admitted to violating clinical guidelines and fabricating outcomes improvement.
+However, some researchers have argued that workplace wellness programs may provide fewer benefits than previously claimed.
+A 2019 review by Al Lewis and colleagues concluded that many workplace wellness programs did not produce significant health improvements or cost savings and criticized aspects of the industry.

 Investing in worksite wellness programs not only aims to improve organizational productivity and presenteeism, but also offers a variety of benefits associated with cost savings and resource availability.
 A study performed by Johnson & Johnson (J&J) indicated that wellness programs saved organizations an estimated $250 million on health care costs between 2002 and 2008.
 Workplace wellness interventions performed on high-risk cardiovascular disease employees indicated that at the end of a six-month trial, 57% were reduced to a low-risk status.
 These individuals received not only cardiac rehabilitation health education but exercise training as well.
 Further, studies performed by the U.S. Department of Health and Human Services and J&J have revealed that organizations that incorporated exercise components into their wellness programs not only decreased healthcare costs by 30% but improved lost work days by 80%.
 Thus, investing in preventative health practices has proven to not only be more cost effective in resource spending but in improving employee contributions towards high-cost health claims.